MicrosoftDocs/playfab-docs/playfab-docs/sdks/unity3d/quickstart.md

 - In Unity, double-click this file to open it in a code-editor.
   - Depending on your settings/installed-programs, this will likely be Visual Studio or MonoDevelop.

-- Next, Create a new GameObject, and attach this script (`PlayFabLogin.cs`) to the newly created GameObject
+- Next, Create a new GameObject, and attach this script (`PlayFabLogin.cs`) to the newly created GameObject.
 - Replace the contents of `PlayFabLogin.cs` with the code shown below.

 ```csharp